moorepants/dissertation/delftbicycle.rst

 dominant mode is the unstable oscillatory weave mode.
 This weave motion becomes stable around 18 km/h, the weave critical speed.
-At higher speeds, the non-oscillatory capsize motion becomes unstable but since its time to double so long it considered to be very easy to control.
+At higher speeds, the non-oscillatory capsize motion becomes unstable but since its time to double so long it is considered to be very easy to control.
 With those assumptions, we assert that the instrumented bicycle rider system is in need of human stabilizing control below 18 km/h and is stable otherwise.